tinybirdco/web-analytics-starter-kit/dashboard/README.md

 We encourage you to [fork](https://docs.github.com/es/get-started/quickstart/fork-a-repo) the repo and customize the dashboard adapting it to your needs and to your branding image.

-You will be able to change the main colors, the font and other theme configration modifying the [tailwind.config.js](./tailwind.config.js) file
+You will be able to change the main colors, the font and other theme configration modifying the [tailwind.config.js](./tailwind.config.js) file.
+However, colors defined in [styles/theme/tremor-colors.ts](styles/theme/tremor-colors.ts) are predefined and cannot be changed

 ## Authors

 [Rafa Moreno](https://github.com/rmorehig)

 [Raquel Yuste](https://github.com/raqyuste)